bradfa/mr-kibrarian/README.md

 To quickly get setup with all the needed git repos for KiCad library work, you can follow these exact steps:

+1. Install the myrepos tool, on Debian/Ubuntu: `sudo apt install myrepos`
-1. Clone this repo: `git clone https://github.com/kibrarian-group/mr-kibrarian.git`
+2. Clone this repo: `git clone https://github.com/kibrarian-group/mr-kibrarian.git`
-2. Enter the mr-kibrarian directory: `cd mr-kibrarian`
+3. Enter the mr-kibrarian directory: `cd mr-kibrarian`
-3. Tell myrepos to trust this directory: `echo $(pwd)/.mrconfig >> ~/.mrtrust`
+4. Tell myrepos to trust this directory: `echo $(pwd)/.mrconfig >> ~/.mrtrust`
-4. Checkout all the git repos with myrepos: `mr checkout`
+5. Checkout all the git repos with myrepos: `mr checkout`

 By default, you'll get the master branch of each git repo checked out automatically and there will be 2 remotes setup: